 - Vitamin E is an important antioxidant to help protect sperm and egg DNA integrity.

 - A study by Harvard has shown that taking multivitamins improve chances of pregnancy.

 Why should the multivitamin be made from whole food?

-Because the body is able to easily breakdown, assimilate and utilize the nutrients found in whole food multivitamins as opposed to synthetic or isolated vitamins and minerals.
+Because the body is able to easily breakdown, assimilate, and utilize the nutrients found in a fertility specific whole food multivitamin as opposed to synthetic or isolated vitamins and minerals.

 Benefits of Fertility Yoga: